rawebone/Wilson/README.md

 * Improve Test Coverage
 * Add Cookie handling from Slim
+* Add File handling
-* Implement HTTP Caching
+* Complete implementation of HTTP Caching

-* Improve documentation
+## Credits

+* Josh Lockhart and other contributors to [Slim Framework](http://www.slimframework.com)
+* Fabien Potencier and other contributors to [Symfony](http://symfony.com)

 ## License